 I Will Make Sure I Have Adequate, Affordable Insurance

 Commit to checking your insurance policies to make sure they’re up to date and that you have ample coverage.
-“Nothing puts a damper on growing wealth than a big, uninsured loss,” said Mark Smith, founder of Vision Wealth Planning in Glen Allen, Virginia.
+“Nothing puts a damper on growing wealth than a big, uninsured loss,” said Mark Smith, founder of and independent financial advisor with Vision Wealth Planning in Glen Allen, Virginia.

 Also, make sure you’re not paying more than you have to for insurance.
 “Regularly shopping auto, home or umbrella coverage can result in real savings that can be added to investments,” Smith said.

 I Will Be Accountable

 It’s one thing to vow to take steps to become rich.
 It’s another to stick to your resolutions.
 You can increase your chances of success by letting others know about your goals.

 “One of the key factors to improving your finances is to have accountability,” said Serina Shyu, a wealth advisor with Delta Community Retirement and Investment Services.
 “If you can’t hold yourself accountable, then share your goal with a trusted person.”